How Crystalline is Low-Density Amorphous Ice?: Results

-To quantify the agreement between the computational models and experiment the Pendry R-factor ($R$) was employed \cite{Pendry1980} over the entire experimental $q$ range of $0.65-23$ \AA. $R$ was developed and is widely used in low-energy electron diffraction (LEED) to quantify the agreement of computational models with experimental data (see \textit{Materials \& Methods}).
+To quantify the agreement between the computational models and experiment the Pendry R-factor ($R$) was employed \cite{Pendry1980} over the experimental $Q$ range of $1.0-23$ $\text{\AA}^{-1}$. $R$ was developed and is widely used in low-energy electron diffraction to quantify the agreement of computational models with experimental data (see \textit{Methods}).
 A value of $R$ = 0 represents perfect agreement whereas values of $\approx$ 0.1 are taken as excellent, $\approx$ 0.2 as good, $\approx$ 0.3 as mediocre, and $\approx$ 0.5 as bad \cite{Zanazzi1977}.
 Fig. \ref{fig1}c shows that the three partially crystallised states have excellent agreement with experiment.
-This agreement improves as the proportion of molecules in crystalline environments increases from 6.4 to 13 to 19 \%.
-The best model for LDA is the system containing 19 \% crystalline ice, which has an $R$ value of 0.061 which indicates an extremely high agreement.
-The ranking given by $R$ is shown to qualitatively agree with the coefficient of determination in Fig. S1.
-Fig. S2 shows $S(Q)$ for the optimal LDA model and experimental data over the full $0.65-23$ \AA\ range.
+The best models for LDA-I and LDA-II are the systems with 13 \% and 19 \% crystalline ice, respectively.
+The respective $R$ values are 0.025 and 0.021, which indicate extremely high agreement.
+Fig. S2 shows qualitative agreement between $R$ and the coefficient of determination.
+Fig. S3 shows $S(Q)$ for the best LDA model and experimental data over the full $0.65-23$ $\text{\AA}^{-1}$\ range.